 3 Developing Your Brand Positioning

 There are many brand positioning models out there, each with a different description.
-Keys, Onions, Bullseye, etc. They vary slightly depending on what’s in fashion in the world of marketing, but the most consistent elements are ‘benefits’ and ‘reasons to believe’.
+Keys, Onions, Bullseye, etc. They vary slightly depending on what’s in fashion in the marketing world, but the most consistent elements are ‘benefits’ and ‘reasons to believe’.
 The art of capturing a great positioning is brevity.
 So when capturing benefits focus on a maximum of 3.
 Ideally - one core emotional benefit (how it makes me feel) and two rational benefits (what it does for me).
 The same with the reasons to believe - the evidence that makes your benefits credible.
 Link them directly to your benefits and again keep them focused on the 3 key ones.

 So to summarise.